MicrosoftDocs/visualstudio-docs/mac/ide-tour.md

 ## Assembly References

-Assembly references for each project are available under the <span class="UIItem">References</span> folder, shown below:
+Assembly references for each project are available under the **References** folder, shown below:

 [ ![](Images/ide-tour-image4.png)](Images/image4.png)

-Additional references can be added via the the <span class="UIItem">Edit References</span> dialog, which can be displayed by double-clicking on the References folder, or by select <span class="UIItem">Edit References</span> on its context menu actions:
+Additional references can be added via the the **Edit References** dialog, which can be displayed by double-clicking on the References folder, or by select **Edit References** on its context menu actions:

 [ ![](Images/ide-tour-image5.png)](Images/image5.png)

 The list of selected assemblies is shown in the list on the right side of the dialog.
-Any assemblies selected in the <span class="UIItem">Edit References</span> dialog are added to the project when the dialog’s OK button is selected.
+Any assemblies selected in the **Edit References** dialog are added to the project when the dialog’s OK button is selected.

 ## Components

 Xamarin Components are a powerful feature that allows user interface components as well as libraries and themes to easily be added to a project.
-The Components store can be accessed by right-clicking on the <span class="UIItem">Components</span> folder and clicking on <span class="UIItem">Get More Components...</span>:
+The Components store can be accessed by right-clicking on the **Components** folder and clicking on **Get More Components...**:

 [ ![](Images/ide-tour-components.png)](Images/components.png)

 A project can specify the directory Xamarin Components will be extracted to before being referenced by a project.
 This allows multiple solutions to use the same directory and prevents the assembly references from being modified when a project is opened within the context of a different solution.

-For more information on using Components in Xamarin Studio see the <a href="/guides/cross-platform/application_fundamentals/components_walkthrough/">Including a Component in your project</a> Walkthrough.
+For more information on using Components in Xamarin Studio see the [Including a Component in your project](/guides/cross-platform/application_fundamentals/components_walkthrough/) Walkthrough.

 ## NuGet